hltcoe/concrete-js/README.md

 registry, run `npm publish` from `dist_nodejs`:

 ```
-cd dist_nodejs && npm publish --access public
+cd dist_nodejs && npm publish
 ```

-So, to perform a totally fresh publish, you might do something like the following.
+So, to perform a publish from a clean state, you might do something like the following.
 Note that this will cause you to lose any changes not committed to git!

 ```
-git reset --hard && git clean -fdx && npm ci && npx grunt && cd dist_nodejs && npm publish --access public
+git reset --hard && git clean -fdx && npm ci && npx grunt && cd dist_nodejs && npm publish
 ```